gnnop/Faithful-novel-machine-learning-for-predicting-quantum-properties/README.md

 - The `includes.py` file provides additional functionality and should be included in your experiment setup if needed.
 - The `how to use.txt` file contains additional instructions and tips for using the project.

----

-This README should provide a clear guide for setting up and running experiments with the provided materials modeling project.